 Taking a taxi from Keflavík Airport is the most expensive option to get to Reykjavík.
 That being said, it is the best option if you’re in a hurry.

-A taxi from KEF to Reykjavík costs around 15 000 ISK but can differ greatly depending on a flat rate and metre costs.
+A taxi from KEF to Reykjavík costs around 15 000 ISK but can differ greatly depending on a flat rate and meter costs.

 How to Rent a Car on a Stopover in Iceland